 When it comes to rental properties in the same area (which are going to have approx. the same tax rate and same property management charges), we typically divide the gross rents by the price of the property for a rough “cap rate”.
 This gives you a quick “apples to apples” comparison.
 To compare investments in different areas, you need to include more variables.
 For example, the taxes on our investments in TX are 2-3 times as high as those for our properties in CA, so we need to figure this in when deciding where to invest.
 Of course, you also need to figure in personal preferences (like the fact that you might really like to have a place that you can use yourself, right on the water); but that doesn’t figure into the cap rate equation, which is more of a rule of thumb.
 It’s also up to you as to whether or not you include the property management figure because it would be 0% if you did it yourself and around 10%, if you rented it on a full-time basis, rather than vacation rental (which typically makes more money in the 92315 zip code, although it takes more work for whoever is doing it); but it affords you the luxury of being able to use it yourself when you want, rather than having a full-time tenant in the property.

 We began investing in Real Estate in 2001 with the purchase of our first townhouse in Encino and the lot on which we eventually built our first home in Big Bear.
 In 2001, the real estate market was very similar to the current market.
 Prices were down from previous years and interest rates were low (although not anywhere near as low as they are today).
 At the time, our interest rate was 7.75%, but the price was still low; and even after paying taxes and HOA fees, we were only paying a little more than what we had been paying for rent in West Los Angeles.
-That townhouse in Encino and the lot in Big Bear were the beginning of a string of real estate investments (including several in Texas, Florida, Burbank, and San Diego) that eventually allowed us to quit our 9-5 jobs and move to our “vacation home” in Big Bear.
+That townhouse in Encino and the lot in Big Bear were the beginning of a string of real estate investments (including several in Texas, Florida, Burbank, San Diego, and Hawaii) that eventually allowed us to quit our 9-5 jobs and move to our “vacation home” in Big Bear.
 We now live off of the income from our rental properties and are able to spend time helping others find properties that will not only provide years of enjoyment for their families, but hopefully also lead them to the kind of financial freedom that we have found through Real Estate in Big Bear and beyond.